Swimming at the World Aquatics Championships: Championships

-Future championships
+Member federations referred to as winners, second, and third, in the table below, are the top three nation's listed on the medal tally based on the standard method of ranking (being total gold medals, followed by total silver medals, and then total bronze medals).
+This table includes medals won both in long course swimming and in open water swimming.

 Events

 The number of events competed for at each edition of the championships has grown steadily through the years.
 In 1973, 29 events were swum: 15 for men and 14 for women, all in the pool.
 Since 2015, the combined number of events for men and women including pool and open water events has been 49, a drastic increase compared to the first edition.
-Historically, 50 different events have been held across the 17 editions of the championships.
+Historically, 53 different events have been held across the 22 editions of the championships.

 Long course

 Long course events have been competed since the inaugural edition of the championships in 1973.
 The youngest male swimmer to participate in the World Swimming Championships was Ahnt Khaung Htut from Myanmar, who was 12 years old in 2015.
 He took part at the 100m backstroke and 100m breaststroke events.
 The youngest female swimmer to participate in the World Swimming Championships was 10-year-old Alzain Tareq from Bahrain in 2015.
 She participated at the 50m butterfly and 50m freestyle events.